Quitch/GW-AI-Overhaul/README.md

 - PA Inc, for including official translations for the mod
 - nemuneko, whose Unique Commander Loadouts for Galactic War are included in this mod
 - wpmarshall, for the Cluster faction logo
+- =VoW=BlackAngelLOL, for the Bang Battle 3T V1 system